-Unmanned Aircraft System Crewmember: A Pilot in Command, Visual Observer, or other persons assigned UAS duties for the purpose of flight.
+Unmanned Aircraft System Crewmember: A Pilot in Command, Visual Observer, or other person's duties for the purpose of flight.

-Visual Line of Sight (VLOS): Visual contact between RPIC or VO and a UAS sufficient to maintain safe operational control of the aircraft, known location, and be able to scan the airspace in which it is operating to see and avoid other aircraft or objects aloft or on the ground.
+Visual Line of Sight (VLOS): Visual contact between PIC or VO and a UAS sufficient to maintain safe operational control of the aircraft, known location, and be able to scan the airspace in which it is operating to see and avoid other aircraft or objects aloft or on the ground.

-Visual Observer (VO): The Visual Observer is for the visual observation of the UAV while inflight.
-The VO shall alert the PIC of any conditions (obstructions, terrain, structures, air traffic, weather, etc.) that may affect the safety of flight.
+Visual Observer (VO): The Visual Observer is for the visual observation of the UAV while in-flight.
+The VO shall alert the PIC of any conditions (obstructions, terrain, structures, airtraffic, weather, etc.) that may affect the safety of flight.